Self hosted GitLab-Runner in VirtualBox and k3s

 Conclusion

-I now have (and you can too) a Gitlab-CI runner on my local machine.
+I now have (and you can too) a GitLab-CI runner on my local machine.
 It will help saving CI minutes from my quota on gitlab.com.
 No need to buy additional CI minutes.
 I have also gained some practical experience with Kubernetes.
 That’s positive.

 If I had the same problem in my day-time job, I would have paid the $10.
 Given the pay of a software engineer, the time it took me to set this up and the fact, that I now use resources on my laptop to run CI/CD… Well, it does not sound economical anymore.